yujuem/12740project.github.io/README.md

 Figure 5: ADC Block Diagram (Wai Li 1984).

 The block diagram describes the broad working of an ADC.
-It performs two functions, sampling and holding, quantisation and processing of the digital output.
-The quantisation process can either be performed by analog integration, digital counter and successive approximation or direct conversion in Flash types (Wai Li 1984).
+It performs two functions, sampling and holding, quantization and processing of the digital output.
+The quantization process can either be performed by analog integration, digital counter, and successive approximation or direct conversion in Flash types (Wai Li 1984).
 Further, the digital output data is served to the CPU or gets directly stored in memory.
-In the output of S/H, certain voltage is present.
+In the output of S/H, a certain voltage is present.
 A numerical value is assigned to the voltage in correspondence with its amplitude (Wai Li 1984).
-It is in the limited range of possible values given by power of 2 i.e 2^n (28 = 256, 210=1024 etc).
-Once closest value is assigned it is encoded in the form of binary numbers generated by the quantizer, that are represented by ‘n’ bits (Wai Li 1984).
-Post this the digital signal is again converted to analog output for the user to interpret the frequency response and record sensor measurements.
-The choice of integrating the ADC with MCU chip or another stand alone Integrated chip is subject to change as the interface demands (Wai Li 1984).
+It is in the limited range of possible values given by the power of 2 i.e 2^n (28 = 256, 210=1024, etc).
+Once the closest value is assigned it is encoded in the form of binary numbers generated by the quantizer, that are represented by ‘n’ bits (Wai Li 1984).
+Post this the digital signal is again converted to an analog output for the user to interpret the frequency response and record sensor measurements.
+The choice of integrating the ADC with MCU chip or another stand-alone Integrated chip is subject to change as the interface demands (Wai Li 1984).

 ### 2.3.1 Code Description